Chinthayadav/git-practice/README.md

 # git-practice
-practicing git commands
+Practicing git commands
-this repo was used to learn git from Amigoscode
+This repo was used to learn git from Amigoscode